-Atenolol tablets USP are indicated for the treatment of hypertension, to lower blood pressure.
+Atenolol is indicated for the treatment of hypertension, to lower blood pressure.
 Lowering blood pressure lowers the risk of fatal and non-fatal cardiovascular events, primarily strokes and myocardial infarctions.
 These benefits have been seen in controlled trials of antihypertensive drugs from a wide variety of pharmacologic classes including atenolol.